rocBLAS programming guide#

 but with ROCBLAS_DEV_TEST_ILP64

-defined then c_ILP64_i32_max
+defined, then c_ILP64_i32_max

 is defined as zero.

-The specifics vary for each implementation and require yaml configuration to test C_64 APIs with small sizes.
+The specifics vary for each implementation and require a YAML configuration to test C_64

-It is intended as a by-pass for when early detection of small sizes invokes the 32-bit APIs.
+This is intended as a by-pass for when early detection of small sizes invokes the 32-bit APIs.